-2012, 2013 and 2014 RSU Awards: The Company granted RSUs in 2012, 2013 and 2014 to new and existing employees that vest over four or five years.
-The Company also granted RSUs in 2012, 2013 and 2014 to members of the Board of Directors that vest over one year.
+2013, 2014 and 2015 RSU Awards: The Company granted RSUs in 2013, 2014 and 2015 to new and existing employees that vest over four or five years.
+The Company also granted RSUs in 2013, 2014 and 2015 to members of the Board of Directors that vest over one year.

 During 2011, the Company granted 100,000 performance-based RSUs to a key employee that vest based on the Company achieving specified revenue and operating income performance in 2014.
 The Company determined the performance targets were not met; and therefore these RSU's did not vest and were forfeited.
 During 2014, the Company granted to a different key employee RSU's based on revenue and operating income performance for a reporting segment of the Company; these performance conditions were partially met and therefore 8,394 RSU's were issued.
+These RSU vest over a four year period.